precice/micro-manager/docs/installation.md

 ## Get the latest development version

 If you want to use the latest development version of the Micro Manager, clone the develop[https://github.com/precice/micro-manager/tree/develop] branch and then [build manually using pip](#build-manually-using-pip).

+## Next steps

+After successfully installing the Micro Manager, proceed to [preparing your micro simulation for the coupling](tooling-micro-manager-prepare-micro-simulation.html).